souliss/souliss.github.io/_posts/media/2015-09-26-esp8266-wifi-multicolor-bulb.md

 In the last few days we have started working with [Authometion](http://authometion.com/) to support the new LYT8266, a variant of their RGBW LED Bulb that has an ESP8266 inside, so that you should program your sketches directly into the lamp (this is [in contrast with the approach used with LYT88](http://souliss.net/media/diy-your-philips-hue-led-bulb/)).

-> Thanks to the [Arduino cores](https://github.com/esp8266/Arduino) for ESP8266 you can program this bulb directly from the Arduino IDE this include **OTA** (Over the Air) programming and any compatible library of framework, unsing Souliss you have direct access via SoulissApp or [openHAB](https://github.com/souliss/souliss/wiki/openHAB%20Binding).
+> Thanks to the [Arduino cores](https://github.com/esp8266/Arduino) for ESP8266 you can program this bulb directly from the Arduino IDE using **OTA** (Over the Air) programming, running Souliss you have direct access via SoulissApp or [openHAB](https://github.com/souliss/souliss/wiki/openHAB%20Binding).

 ![](http://souliss.net/images/2015-09/RGBWBulb_comparison.jpg?raw=true)